john-tsang/john-tsang.github.io/_posts/2022-09-06-Survey-with-Non-Response.md

 > **Result**: Using `Rcpp` with `OpenMP` can accelerate the simulation about 70 times in `R`.

 This note uses a simple simulation study[^1] as an example to show that using `Rcpp` with `OpenMP` can significantly accelerate computation in `R`.
-The simulation illustrate biases arising from systematic unit non-responses.
+The simulation illustrates biases arising from systematic unit non-responses.
 Specifically, I study biases in
 * estimates of regression coefficients,
 * the Horvitz-Thompson (HT) estimator and